alexjoyner/graveyard/README.md

 - What happend when a change is made, AFTER declaring upstream repo, in the the upstream repo?
   - Answer: The forked repo must pull in the changes from the remote repo

-- What happens if that upstream is then removed?